Most companies approach employee performance monitoring the wrong way. They either:

 Here’s how to make peer reviews work:

-- Set up clear guidelines: Don’t rely on the vague “rate your teammate” exercises.
+- Set Up Clear Guidelines: Don’t rely on vague “rate your teammate” exercises.
 Create specific evaluation criteria that focus on observable behaviors and measurable impact.
 For example, instead of asking about “teamwork,” ask about specific instances of cross-functional collaboration, knowledge sharing, or project support.

-- Provide training: Most employees aren’t natural feedback givers.
+- Provide Training: Most employees aren’t natural feedback givers.
 Teach reviewers how to be specific, objective, and constructive.
-You can run workshops on how to focus on behaviors rather than personalities, how to support feedback with examples, and how to frame suggestions positively.
+Run workshops on how to focus on behaviors rather than personalities, how to support feedback with examples, and how to frame suggestions positively.

-- Integrate with other performance data: Combine peer insights with manager observations and self-assessments and look for patterns across different perspectives.
+- Integrate with Other Performance Data: Combine peer insights with manager observations and self-assessments; look for patterns across different perspectives.
 Sometimes the gaps between these views reveal the most important areas for growth.

 You can run peer reviews quarterly or semi-annually – frequent enough to catch important feedback but not so often that it becomes a burden.